 Abstract.
-This paper reports on the analysis of the Transport Layer Security protocol [4], TLS.
-We have used LOTOS [1] to model TLS, the μ -calculus [15] to express security properties that we wish it to meet and CADP [5] to conduct formal analysis.
-Both the specification and the analysis closely follow Schneider's [14] approach to the verification of security protocols.
-We show how we adapted Schneider's approach and apply it to the analysis of TLS, using different formalisms and proof methods.
+This paper reports on an analysis of the Transport Layer Security protocol [DA99], TLS.
+We have used LOTOS [BB88] to model TLS, the $\mu$ -calculus [Koz83] to express security properties that we wish it to meet and CADP [FGK+96] to conduct formal analysis.
+Both the specification and the analysis closely follow Steve Schneider's [Sch96a] approach to the verification of security protocols.
+We show how we adapted Schneider's approach and applied it to the analysis of TLS, using different formalisms and proof methods.
 We report on the security properties that TLS is proved to enjoy.

-1 Introduction
+1. Introduction

-This paper reports on the analysis of the Transport Layer Security protocol [4], TLS.
-TLS builds on the specification of Secure Socket Layer Protocol [6], SSL, an authentication protocol for client/server applications, published by Netscape.
-TLS is used widely and the more security properties is proved to enjoy the sooner it will become established.
+This paper reports on an analysis of the Transport Layer Security protocol, TLS [DA99].
+TLS builds on the specification of Secure Socket Layer Protocol [AFK96], SSL, an authentication protocol for client/server applications, published by Netscape.
+TLS is used widely and so the more security properties is proved to enjoy the sooner it will become established.

-We have used LOTOS [1] to model TLS, the μ -calculus [15] to express security properties that we wish it to meet and CADP [5] to conduct formal analysis.
+We have used LOTOS [BB88] to model TLS, the $\mu$ -calculus [Koz83] to express security properties that we wish it to meet and CADP [FGK+96] to conduct TLS analysis.
 LOTOS, a Language of Temporal Specifications, is a process algebra suitable for modelling and analysing communicating systems.
 It is well-established in both industry and academia.
 LOTOS unites a number of interesting issues borrowed from leading process algebras.
 CADP is an integrated toolbox that offers a wide range of methods for modelling, analysing and simulating LOTOS specifications.

-Both the specification and the analysis closely follow Schneider's [14] approach to the verification of security protocols.
+Both the specification and the analysis closely follow Steve Schneider's approach to the verification of security protocols [Sch96a].
 Roughly, the verification problem is split into three steps.
-First, we use LOTOS to model the behavioural aspects of a communication sub-network, the principals involved in the authentication process and a spy.
-Naturally, the principals deify the message exchange indicated by the protocol under analysis.
+First, we use LOTOS to model the behavioural aspects of three principal entities: i) a communication sub-network, ii) a collection of principals involved in the authentication process and iii) a spy.
+The communication sub-network abstracts out physical components and is assumed to provide an error-free, message delivery service.
+As expected, the principals reify the message exchange indicated by the protocol under analysis.
 The spy is defined as powerful as possible and yet he is not supernatural.
 Then all these processes are put together using parallel composition; giving them capabilities of interaction.
 Second, we brainstorm security properties and then we express them using a suitable formalism.
-Finally, in the third step, both the specification is tested against the properties, collecting statistics.
+Finally, in the third step, the specification is tested against the properties, collecting statistics.